 A quick guide on how to cross overland at the Nepal – India border crossing at Birganj and Raxaul.
 Includes information on how to get there, border timings and procedures.

-The Nepal – India border crossing at Birganj and Raxaul is the main crossing point for most trucks crossing between the two countries.
-Luckily, it’s easy for tourists to cross, too.
+The Nepal – India border crossing at Birganj and Raxaul is the main border crossing point for trucks crossing between the two countries.
+Luckily, it’s easy for tourists, too.

 From Nepal, this border can be easily reached from both Kathmandu (8 hours) and Pokhara (6 hours).
 Raxaul, which is in the state of Bihar, is best reached from Patna (6 hours).
 This post will focus on getting from Kathmandu to Birganj to cross into India, but the reverse direction is very similar.

 How to get from Kathmandu to Birganj